qchenevier/MBA_memoire/doc/action_actor.md

 - The bits (0/1) on a hard drive.
 - An array containing numbers or text.

+#### From the Data of Machines to the Wisdom of Humans: Meaning and Value

+Interestingly those authors who draw the hierarchy offer a number of different views on the variables that change between the different levels of the hierarchy [@Rowley2007]:

+- meaning and value
+- human input and computer input
+- algorithmicity and programmability
+- order, structure and human agency

+On one end of the spectrum, Data has no value and no meaning for Humans, is only for Computers to be treated with algorithms.
+Whereas Wisdom is valuable and meaningful for Humans, cannot be recorded in a computer and cannot be programmatically extracted.

+Information and Knowledge being at the interface between Humans and Machines are all the rage in today's technological revolution.
+Mastering an understanding the elements at the interface of those two worlds are the key to understand the current technological revolution.
+Now, the Humanity is learning to use Machines to deliver Meaning & Value, i.e. answering questions for better decisions, to Humans.
+This is the paradigm of the current techno-economic revolution.

 #### Information is Data completed by a Meaning

 The concepts of format, structure, organization, meaning and value feature in the various definitions [@Rowley2007]: